 Regression Analysis - A Description and Illustration of the Method

 Jerry L.L.
-Miller, Maynard L. Erickson, Department of Sociology, University of Arizona
+Miller, Maynard L. Erickson.

 This paper is concerned with the description of a specialized form of linear regression analysis commonly known as "dummy variable" regression analysis.
 To show the relationship between "dummy variable" regression analysis and other multivariate analysis techniques.
 (1) to give illustrations and examples of problems to which this type of multiple-regression analysis might be applied; (2) to show how "dummy variable" regression analysis is both similar to and different from other multivariate techniques.